ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ## Request URI Integrity

-It is common in deployment the entity terminating TLS for HTTPS to be different from the entity operating the logical HTTPS server, with a "request routing" layer in the middle.
+It is common in deployment for the entity terminating TLS for HTTPS to be different from the entity operating the logical HTTPS server, with a "request routing" layer in the middle.
 For example, an ACME CA might have a content delivery network terminate TLS connections from clients so that it can inspect client